Paragrimm/Gothic-Online/README.md

 moar: http://gothic-online.com.pl

 # How to Build
-Add the following dependencies for Squirrel and Zengin.
-Since I'm no C++ developer, this could be cleaned up!

 You need Qt installed in order to build the launcher!
 See: https://www.qt.io/download-qt-installer
 Afterwards please make sure to set your installed Qt version in the visual studio project settings.